samchamper/maps_POI_route_finder/README.md

-# Project 5: Point of interest map and route calculator
+# Point of interest map and route calculator

 ## Author
 Sam Champer
-schampe2@uoregon.edu

-Some starter code by:
+Partially using code from:
 Michal Young

 ********

-This program displays a points of interest within a specified distance of a dropped marker, or can calculate the route that traverses the most possible routes in the specified distance.
+This program displays a points of interest within a specified distance of a dropped marker, or can calculate the route that traverses the most possible points of interest within the specified distance.

 ## Usage